-Lawrence Kondowe, M.A.
+Lawrence Kondowe, M.A. – Vice Chairperson

 Lawrence graduated from the University of Dayton with a Masters in Financial Mathematics and a Bachelor of Arts in Economics.
 After graduate school, Lawrence started working as quantitative risk analyst at The AES Corporation – a global energy company.
 Born and raised in Malawi, Lawrence attended Chaminade Catholic Secondary School in the Northern Region of Malawi just a few kilometers away from Determined to Develop’s headquarters.
 Having grown up in Malawi, Lawrence knows first-hand that getting an education can determine one’s wellbeing.
 Serving on the board of directors is an opportunity for Lawrence to help impact the lives of young Malawians through Determined to Develop’s many development projects.

-Clemmie Newton, M.I.D.
+Clemmie Newton, M.I.D – Secretary

-Clemmie is a University of Otago graduate in social anthropology, and holds a Master of Science in International Humanitarian Aid from University College Dublin.
-Clemmie is originally from New Zealand, and met Matt while working for a volunteering organisation.
+Clemmie is a University of Otago graduate in social anthropology and holds a Master of Science in International Humanitarian Aid from University College Dublin.
+Clemmie is originally from New Zealand, and met Matt while working for a volunteering organization.
 In 2014, Clemmie moved to Malawi to work as the program director for D2D, focusing on strategic development and project management.
 Clemmie had the privilege of living at Maji Zuwa during her time working with D2D and remains passionate about D2D’s approach and unique standing within the community.
 Clemmie currently lives in Vanuatu, a small Pacific Island nation, and works as program manager for a New Zealand based NGO.

 Laura Limarzi Klyn